julelang/manual/src/api/index.md

 ## Naming Conventions

-- All define directives starts with `__JULE_` prefix (with exception defines like atomic functions)
+- All define directives starts with `__JULE_` prefix
-- All no-define-directive defines are placed in the `jule` namespace
+- All no-define-directive defines are starts with `__jule` prefix
 - Type aliases, classes, and structs are PascalCase
 - All variables, functions, methods, and fields are snake_case
 - All `constexpr` variables are UPPER_CASE
-- Runtime API is mostly follows Jule's naming conventions
+- Runtime API is follows Jule's naming conventions

 ## Disclaimer